I picked this selection of gadgets and vendors because of the extremely LOW cost

 Deep Well Sockets For Hand Tightening Hex Nuts

 There is always the right tool for the right job.
 I could never find any nut drivers deep enough to work with the tall potentiometer shafts and mini toggle switches.
 Pliers would sometimes leave nicks and scratches on the panel if I was slightly off the mark.
-I finally found the solution and now use deep well sockets to hand tightening hex nuts for Alpha pots, toggle switches, LED bezels and 3.5mm hex jacks.
+I finally found the solution and now use deep well sockets to hand tighten hex nuts for Alpha pots, Toggle Switches, Momentary Switches, LED Bezels and 3.5mm Hex Jacks.
 However, when working on my car or other projects outdoors, I found that some of my deep sockets were always missing and sitting on my audio bench inside the house.
 For convenience, I purchased a couple extra deep sockets for exclusive use at my audio workbench.
 I cover the top section with tubeshrink which gives me a better grip when turning.
 Deep well sockets can be found on eBay for less than $2 each.
-8mm and 10mm are the best ones to keep around.
-I found mine from an eBay vendor who had them priced wrong at only 99¢/ea. + free shipping.
-The next day, an extra $3 shipping charge appeared on all of his items for sale ;^)
+8mm and 10mm are the best ones to keep around

 Favorite DIY Vendors

-Mouser has the hard to find IC's and capacitors you need.
+MOUSER has the hard to find IC's and capacitors you need.
 I recommend buying ALL of your capacitors from Mouser and select only quality brand name manufacturers such as Nichicon, WIMA and Panasonic.
-The discount cheapo brands from eBay will probably give you more problems down the road in less than 10 years time.
-Most of the synth repairs I fix are a result of off‑brand capacitor failures.
-Mouser offers discount economy shipping for less than $4 (USD) on orders.
-It's always best to buy a quantity of 100 pieces.
+Discount cheapo capacitor brands will probably give you more problems down the road in less than 10 years time.
+Almost 50% of all synth repairs I make are a result of off‑brand capacitor failures.
+Mouser offers discount economy shipping in the USA for less than $4 (USD) on orders.
+It's always best to buy a quantity of 100 pieces or more.
 The quantity discounts are enormous.
 Case and point... if you buy QUAN:1 of RC0805FR‑0710KL (a 10K Resistor) it's 10¢/each.
 If you buy QUAN:100 it's only 60¢ for all 100... compared to buying one at a time, that's a savings of $9.40!!!
 My only gripe about Mouser is when ordering batteries, economy shipping is not an option because they can't be sent on an airplane

 These are some of the known good vendors I use on a regular basis to buy uncommon IC's not found at Tayda, Mouser and elsewhere:

-JK_Parts Store - Several brand new, low priced, quality blank EPROMs for all your 1980's and 1990' synth firmware projects
+JK_Parts Store - Brand new, low priced, quality blank EPROMs for all your 80's and 90' synth firmware projects

 UT Source - An enormous selection of hard to find IC's used on 1980's, 1990's and modern day synths